 Ding Ding!
 What’s better than seeing Rocky Balboa fight Apollo Creed?
 How about a rematch?
 That’s exactly what Rocky 2 gave us, as the enemies become friends and go toe-to-toe once more in the ring.

-At the same time, Balboa has to deal with his personal life as he battles with the newfound fame he has achieved and balancing that alongside his family with Adrian.
+At the same time, Balboa has to deal with his personal life as he battles with the newfound fame he has achieved and balances that alongside his family with Adrian.

 Rocky 3 (1982)

 The friendship between Rocky and Apollo really blossoms here as a new contender enters the fray in the form of Clubber Lang (Mr T).
-The series takes its first real turn into the drama movie realm as we see Rocky come to terms with losing not only his title, but also his beloved trainer Mickey (Burgess Meredith).
+The series takes its first real turn into the realm of the best drama movies as we see Rocky come to terms with losing not only his title but also his beloved trainer Mickey (Burgess Meredith).

-Rocky 3 isn’t quite as strong as the first two instalments in the franchise, but this ‘80s movie is still entertaining enough and is hugely important to developing the character and his journey.
+Rocky 3 isn’t quite as strong as the first two installments in the franchise, but this ’80s movie is still entertaining enough and is hugely important to developing the character and his journey.

 Rocky 4 (1985)

-Personally, I think Rocky 4 is the best movie in this list.
+Personally, I think Rocky 4 is the best movie on this list and one of the best ’80s movies ever made.
 It may not be quite as nuanced as the first, but seeing a robotic Russian beast kill off Apollo Creed and then try to add Rocky to his kill count makes for one hell of an entertaining time.

-It’s pretty much as close as you can get to an all-out action movie in a boxing ring, as Ivan Drago (Dolph Lundgren) embodies the ultimate movie villain.
+It’s pretty much as close as you can get to an all-out example of the best action movies in a boxing ring, and Ivan Drago (Dolph Lundgren) certainly embodies the best movie villains.
 He genuinely feels unbeatable, but that makes it even more satisfying to watch Balboa try.

 Rocky 5 (1990)

-Rocky 5 sees a retired Rocky take on Mickey’s gym and train his young protégée, but the ‘90s movie struggles to capture the heart and excitement of previous instalments.
+Rocky 5 sees a retired Rocky take on Mickey’s gym and train his young protégée, but this is far from being one of the best ’90s movies and struggles to capture the heart and excitement of previous installments.

 Rocky Balboa (2006)